ben/foundry-ironsworn/README.md

 # Credits

-This work is based on Ironsworn (found at https://www.ironswornrpg.com), created by Shawn Tomkin, and licensed for our use under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license (creativecommons.org/licenses/by-nc-sa/4.0/).
+This work is based on several works created by Shawn Tomkin, and are licensed under the [CC-BY-NC-SA](http://creativecommons.org/licenses/by-nc-sa/4.0/) license, as detailed at https://tomkinpress.com/pages/licensing.

 Data courtesy of [Datasworn](https://github.com/rsek/datasworn), which is used here under its MIT license.